-We will not repeat in class the contents of textbooks, but add different perspectives and seek a deeper understanding of the underlying concepts.
-I present you not the entirety of Electrodynamics - that would be impossible -, but provide an introductory overview with a personal selection of topics which are frequently used in modern research.
+We will not repeat in class the contents of textbooks, but add different perspectives, seek a deeper understanding of the underlying concepts and develop skills by addressing problems as a group.
+I present not all the mathematical tools you will ever need - that would be impossible -, but provide an introductory overview with a personal selection of topics which are frequently used in modern research.
+Proofs will largely be deferred to books.
+Rigorous proofs are left to Mathematicians.
 Some topics are not covered thoroughly enough in class, some may be hard to find in textbooks (see notes on the bibliography), and others are only addressed in the homework.
-From time to time, we will only briefly review the concepts and concentrate on solving as a group a problem which has been distributed to you in advance.
-You are strongly encouraged to think about the problem before class.
-The "lectures" are only a first guide to study Electrodynamics in books, e.g. in those listed below.
-You should ask yourselves the type of questions that lead to developing and understanding the key physical concepts and the skills of scientific reasoning.
+The "lectures" are only a first guide to study the mathematical methods outlined more rigorously in books, e.g. in those listed below.
+You should ask yourselves the type of questions that lead to developing and understanding the key concepts and the skills of scientific reasoning.
 I as teacher can assist, guide, motivate, trigger and speed up your studies, but learning is an active process which takes place within you more than in the lecture hall.
 Its difference to research is mostly that when doing research, you learn what is not yet found in textbooks.

 I encourage you strongly to ask questions and initiate discussions in class and during Surgery hours at all times.
 Think of lectures rather as "tutorial" or "studio" than a fixed set of hours in which I talk and you listen.
 If I cannot give you a satisfactory answer right away, I will come back to you, and you should continue asking until you are satisfied.
-If you have no questions, I will assume that you get bored, encouraging me to speed up.
 If you find discussion in class or Surgery hard to follow, see me instantly!

-Grading policy: In order to foster collaboration and cooperation among you, the course will be graded on an absolute scale.
+Grading policy: The course will be graded on an absolute scale.
 The final grade is a sum of:

-- Exercises/Homework (20% of total): weekly, see below for details;

-- Mid-Term Exam (40% of total);

-- Final Exam (40% of total.
+- Exercises/Homework (20% of total grade; need 50% to qualify for exam): weekly, details below; - Mid-Term Exam (40% of total): closed-book, but a sheet with relevant formulae is provided; 2.0 hours; - Final Exam (40% of total): closed-book, but a sheet with relevant formulae is provided; 2.5 hours.

 In order to pass, you need at least 60% of all points and at least 50% of the points available in each of the three components separately.
 In particular, you need at least 50% of all points in all Problem sheets together (not per sheet!).
 80% is an excellent score, and 90% has not been achieved yet.
 I do not post scores on the web.
 If you have questions or comments on your grade or your overall score, please see me.
 For your protection, the exams are closed-book.
 A sheet with some possibly relevant mathematical formulae will be provided by me, several days before the exam.
-I will assume that you have memorised the most fundamental Physics formulae, like Maxwell's equations.
-If you have understood the Physics contents of formulae and practised enough examples, you will not even bother to consciously memorise anything.
+If you have understood the contents of formulae and practised enough examples, you will not even bother to consciously memorise anything.

-Exercises/Homework: available online Wednesdays on the web, due the following Wednesday at 16:00 noon in my pigeon-hole for paper-submissions or by fax (202-994-3001) or electronically to my email (.pdf-file only).
+Exercises/Homework: distributed Wednesdays after class on the web, due the following Wednesday at 16:00 in my pigeon-hole for paper-submissions or electronically to my email (.pdf-file only).
 Late homework is graded as zero points, unless you notify me before the due date with reproducibly legitimate reasons (e.g. illness).
 Handwritten solutions must be on 5x5 quadrille ruled paper; electronic solutions must be in .pdf format.
 Use of a "lab-book" or "journal" for homework is strongly encouraged and may become mandatory if homework presentations are overly untidy to the point to become indecipherable.